 (a₄ + a₅) / 2.

 Now that we have the middle value, we can look into how to find Q1 and Q3.
-In fact, we follow a similar pattern since, as we've said in the previous section, the lower quartile is the median of the first half of the dataset, and the upper quartile is that of the second (in other words, of the entries between the minimal one and the median, and between the median and the maximal one, respectively).
+In fact, we follow a similar pattern since, as we've said in, the lower quartile is the median of the first half of the dataset, and the upper quartile is that of the second (in other words, of the entries between the minimal one and the median, and between the median and the maximal one, respectively).

 On the one hand, when

 n = 7, then the middle value (the median) marks the end of the first and the beginning of the second half of the entries.
 Therefore, the lower quartile will be the median of